danielstahl/high-fidelity/README.md

 The MediaItems is stupid.
 On top of that it is a layer that interpret MediaItems and translate them into more domain specific models like Genre, Composer and Artist.

-The code for is divided into two parts and git repositories.

-The server part is a Akka Http application called [high-fidelity-server](https://github.com/danielstahl/high-fidelity-server).
 It uses firebase to store the MediaItems for each user.
-It also performs all Spotify operations and holds the access-token for each user.

-The client part is a React application called [high-fidelity-client](https://github.com/danielstahl/high-fidelity-client).